eslint/eslint/docs/developer-guide/nodejs-api.md

 const isPathIgnored = await eslint.isPathIgnored(filePath);
 ```

-This method checks if a given file is ignored by your configurations.
+This method checks if a given file is ignored by your configuration.

 #### Parameters